sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 The main goal consists of maximizing the amount of understanding conveyed in how a code is written, which needs to be easy to read, understand, and modify.
 Achieving clarity is about so much more than proper indentation.
 It requires code to be organized well, with careful planning and proper separation.

 This concept impacts *code maintainability* also.
-Indeed, a poorly written code can mean months of development later, while a written code can also mean merely minutes or hours of maintenance in the future.
+Indeed, poorly written code can mean months of development later, while well written code can mean merely minutes or hours of maintenance in the future.

 Code clarity can be evaluated through different standards and measures.
 As standards, we can consider the rules related to naming conventions and those that attempt to regulate the use of white spaces, so where comments, spaces, and braces *should* be put within a code.